XSCE/xsce/roles/xsce-admin/files/console/help/Utilities.rst

 XSCE Admin Console - Utilities
 ==============================
-The options on this menu server to monitor and diagnose problems on the School Server.
+The options on this menu serve to monitor and diagnose problems on the School Server and to maintain some core data.

+###Change Password

+Use this menu option to change the XSCE Admin Password.

+The password should be at least 8 characters in length and include a mix of Upper Case, Lower Case, Numbers, and Symbols.
+The server will also impose restrictions based the use of simple patterns like 123 and some words.

+Please note that there is no way to recover this password without logging directly into the server and changing it as root.

 ###Display Job Status